-The full accountabilities of the Chief Actuary are documented within the Statement of Responsibilities ("SoR").
+The full accountabilities of the Chief Actuary are documented within the SOR.
 To fulfil these responsibilities the Chief Actuary liaises extensively with the Group Finance function and produces an annual report (and a half-yearly update) which he submits and presents to the Board setting out the tasks that he has undertaken and their results, and any relevant recommendations.